jadounrahul/kartsnms/doc/Extensions/Applications.md

 extend rpigpiomonitor /etc/snmp/rpigpiomonitor.php
 ```

-8: Restart snmpd on your Raspberry Pi and, if your Raspberry Pi is already present in LibreNMS, perform a manual rediscover.
+8: Restart snmpd on your Raspberry Pi and, if your Raspberry Pi is already present in KartsNMS, perform a manual rediscover.

 ## Redis